 The doctors at Cal Sinus have extensive experience in working with difficult or revision sinus surgery cases – including repairs of CSF leaks.
 We are comfortable with most cases that are a result of trauma, prior surgery or that have occured spontaneously.

 When other surgeons encounter leaks during surgery – they often call or refer their patients to us.
 Under our protocols, we do these cases at Stanford Hospital, where we are on the faculty – as private surgeons.

 Most patients will stay in the hospital for 1-2 days.

 Schedule a Consultation for Sinus Tumors & CSF Leaks in the Bay Area Today!

-If you have been diagnosed with sinus tumors or experience CSF leaks, contact California Sinus Center to speak with our ENT specialists and discuss the treatment options available.
+If you have been diagnosed with sinus tumors or experience CSF leaks, contact California Sinus Center to speak with our sinus surgeons and discuss the treatment options available.
 To visit our ENT centers in San Francisco, San Jose, and Palo Alto, view our locations and call today!